Mustard seed

 Mustard seeds are the small round seeds of various mustard plants.
 The seeds are usually about 1 to 2 mm in diameter and may be colored from yellowish white to black.
 They are an important spice in many regional foods and may come from one of three different plants: black mustard (Brassica nigra), brown mustard (B. juncea), or white mustard (Sinapis alba).

-Grinding and mixing the seeds with water, vinegar or other liquids creates the yellow condiment known as prepared mustard.
+Grinding and mixing the seeds with water, vinegar or other liquids creates the yellow condiment known as mustard.